shashankms9/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

 ## Task \#5: Complete Check In and Check Out Process

-To perform the check in and check out process we need to update Common Data Service visit data as following:
+To perform the check in and check out process we need to update Dataverse visit data as following:

 * When visitor checks in, set *Actual Start* field to the current date and time
 * When visitor checks out, set *Actual End* field to the current date and time.